-I recently presented a concept called “Future Proof SEO” in Lexington which compared how well the typical website are servicing the needs of link builders who are trying to address major ranking factors, and wanted to post the highlights here.
+I recently presented a concept called “Future Proof SEO” in Lexington which compared how well the typical website are servicing the needs of link builders and social media marketers who are trying to address major ranking factors, and wanted to post the highlights here.

 First, I used my minivan example again.
 Most websites are like minivans – they are designed to do lots of things at a barely competent level.
 They can accelerate to highway speeds (eventually,) seat several people in relative comfort, and drive pretty much anywhere you like safely.
 But competitive web landscapes are not places for mediocre performance.
 You need to think like an F1 car.
 These cars are ultra-high performance.
 The suspension and aerodynamics are set up for each track and you must even consider the weather before the race.

 Links and Shares Drive Page Rank, Citation Signals and Site Authority.
 Irresistible, high-value content drives links.
 This is the Essence of Modern, Future-Proof SEO

 On a minivan website, you have the usual content – working to service both the link building and due-diligence roles. ”About us,” “history” and “products” may be important for the visitor to use after they’ve found the site, but may not really ideal for linkbuilding or sharing.
 This is why many sites end up only ranking for branded terms, such as the name of their company!